How Much Does Homeowners Insurance Cost in New York?

 • Your home's square footage.

-• Building costs in your area, and your own home's construction, materials and features.
+• Building costs in your area and your home's construction, materials, and features.

 • Local crime rates.